 How much does solar cost in Queensland?

-Source: Solar Choice – February 2018 solar price index.
+Source: Solar Choice – June 2021 solar price index.
 Prices are after applied STC discounts.

 How many households have solar in Queensland?

-Small-scale Technology Certficates in Queensland
+Small-scale Technology Certificates in Queensland

 STCs are part of the federal scheme which rewards customers with a form of rebate.
-If you install solar panels or a solar hot water system, you will receive number of certificates that can be sold on an open market or given to your solar installer for a hefty discount on your system.
+If you install solar panels or a solar hot water system, you will receive a number of certificates that can be sold on an open market or given to your solar installer for a hefty discount on your system.